allwaysoft/ovirtvmbackup/README.md

 ovirt rhv agentless vm backup
 This script should run on any machine and it connect to `oVirt API` to do:
 - Download the VM's ovf
-- Delete snapshot to do full disk backup
+- Delete all exist snapshot to do full disk backup
 - Create snapshot
 - Download the VM's snapshot disk(it's full disk copy)
 - Delete snapshot